elixir-nx/nx/README.md

   {:exla, "~> 0.1"}
 end
 ```

-The first compilation will take a long time, as it needs to compile parts of Tensorflow + XLA.
-You will need the following installed in your system to compile them:
+You will need the following installed in your system to compile EXLA:

   * [Git](https://git-scm.com/) for checking out Tensorflow
   * [Bazel](https://bazel.build/) for compiling Tensorflow